dwavesystems/dwave-ocean-sdk/README.md

 your local machine and references in the source files of your local repo.

 The docs build in a minute or two.
 To view the local version you built, either:
-- Open the build/<filename> file in your browser.
+- Open the _build/<filename> file in your browser.
 - Use a local web server like the SimpleHTTPServer Python module.

-Viewing your content using the SimpleHTTPServer module allows you to navigate through the documentation as if you were browsing it on http://dw-docs.readthedocs.io.
+Viewing your content using the SimpleHTTPServer module allows you to navigate through the documentation as if you were browsing it online.
 To use the SimpleHTTPServer module:

 1. Navigate to the build directory.
 2. Run python -m SimpleHTTPServer.
 After the server starts up, connect to your docs through your loopback IP address (http://127.0.0.1:8000).